-- Move the Lumberjack up to a truck or trailer with the carriage in the following position:
+1. Move the Lumberjack up to a truck or trailer with the carriage in the following position:

-- The holddown arms up raised position.
+The holddown arms out - raised position.

-- The kickoff arms fully retracted.
+The kickoff arms fully retracted.

-The tines level and just high enough to clear the bottom of the load. - 2.
-Move in until the back of the carriage is against the load.
+The tines level and just high enough to clear the bottom of the load.

+- 2. Move in until the back of the carriage is against the load.
 Partially clamp the load to prevent logs from rolling off.
-See Fig. 4-3 - 3.
-Raise the boom until the tines begin to make contact with the load. - 4.
+See Fig. 4-4. - 3.
+Raise the boom until the tines begin to make contact with the load and tilt back slightly. - 4.
 Securely clamp both holddown arms before the binder chains are removed.
 See Fig. 4-4.